Blockchain-Technology-Lab/consensus-decentralization/src/helpers/pool_information/README.md

       }
   },
   "pool_addresses": {
-      "2021": {
-          "address1": "Pool P2"
+    "address1": {"name": "Pool P2", "from": "2019", "to": "", "source": ""},
   }
 }
-}
 ```

 This example defines the following information.
-There exist two pools, P1
+There exist two pools, P1 and
-and P2, identifiable by the tags `P1` and `--P2--` respectively.
-Throughout all
+P2, identifiable by the tags `P1` and `--P2--` respectively.
+Since its
-years, P1 belonged to a cluster named "cluster A" and P2 belonged to a cluster
+beginning and until the end of 2022, P1 belonged to a cluster named "cluster A".
+Throughout all years, P2 belonged to a cluster named "cluster B".
+Also, the
-named "cluster B".
-Also, the address "address1" is known to be controlled by P2.
+address "address1" is known to be controlled by P2 since the beginning of 2019.

 ## Contributing